5 Important Things to Know About Creating a Living Will Arizona

 3. Have it properly drafted to avoid issues

 You can draft a living will on your own, however it is not recommended.
-An Arizona living will is not just a form you can download from a site.
-Forms shouldn't decide your medical treatments or your comfort care.
+An Arizona living will is a critical legal document that should be properly drafted.
+Forms shouldn’t decide your medical treatments or your comfort care.
 Arizona Living Wills are much more than just a form.

 A lawyer can give you advice on your living will that is specific to your life.
 They will also be able to provide you with a living will questionnaire (not a living will form) that can help you get through the process easier.